pyccel/pyccel/developer_docs/review_process.md

 -   **Python Linting** : Does the same job as Codacy for certain files which are too large for Codacy to handle.
 -   **Pyccel Linting** : Runs a small static compiler to ensure that Pyccel coding guidelines are followed
 -   **Spellcheck** : Checks whether there are any spelling mistakes in the documentation (if a word is incorrectly flagged as a typo it should be added to the file [.dict_custom.txt](../.dict_custom.txt))
--   **Coverage Checker** : Checks that the code which has been added is used in at least one test
+-   **Coverage Checker** : Checks that the code which has been added is used in at least one test.
+Occasionally this test is overenthusiastic, it may therefore be disabled if an issue is created to find the problem at a later date.
 -   **Doc Coverage** : Runs the [numpydoc](https://numpydoc.readthedocs.io/en/latest/index.html) static compiler to ensure that docstrings are present and correctly formatted.
 This means that they should respect NumPy's style guide as described [here](https://numpydoc.readthedocs.io/en/latest/format.html).

 Many of these tests generate human-friendly output so make sure you check the "Summary" section of the action to see these.